juliakernel/MIYORA/docs/getting-started/quickstart.md

 ---

 {% hint style="info" %}
 An interactive demo is available.
-To get started, [launch Amica](https://amica.arbius.ai).
+To get started, [launch MIYORA](https://MIYORA.arbius.ai).
 {% endhint %}

 ## Quickstart

-Amica is a web-based application that allows you to create and manage your own AI avatars.
+MIYORA is a web-based application that allows you to create and manage your own AI avatars.
 It is designed to be easy to use, and requires no coding experience.
 This guide will walk you through the process of creating your first avatar.

-### Step 1 - Launch Amica
+### Step 1 - Launch MIYORA

-Amica is a web-based application, so there is no need to install anything.
-Simply [launch Amica](https://amica.arbius.ai) in your browser.
+MIYORA is a web-based application, so there is no need to install anything.
+Simply [launch MIYORA](https://MIYORA.arbius.ai) in your browser.
 We recommend using Google Chrome.

-However, you may want to self-host Amica.
-If so, you can find the source code on [GitHub](https://github.com/semperai/amica).
+However, you may want to self-host MIYORA.
+If so, you can find the source code on [GitHub](https://github.com/semperai/MIYORA).

 Read the [Local Setup](../getting-started/installation.md) guide if you are interested in getting everything running locally quickly.